Support from external advisors and specialist services

 - Social, Emotional and Mental Health Team - we pay for 80 hours of specialist support a year.
 This is used for observations of pupils, meetings with parents, 1:1 diagnostic work with pupils, 1:1 therapeutic work with pupils, production of reports and for staff training.

 - Sensory and Physical Impairment Team - pupils in school with diagnosed hearing loss, visual impairments or physical disabilities are supported by members of this team who visit to support pupils in class, provide advice to teachers and parents and conduct appropriate staff training.
+In specific cases, technical equipment can be provided by this team, such as a radio aid for a pupil with significant hearing loss.

 - Speech Language and Communication Disorders Team - This team will only work with pupils who have a diagnosed speech or language disorder.
 They offer blocks of support through staff from the two speech and language ARCs and provide targets for pupils and support to staff as well as meeting with parents.